 The program includes three required parts: a pre-engagement course the second half of Spring semester (ALS 2300 1 credit, S/U), a continuous 7-8 week internship or research placement in an international setting, and a post-engagement course in Fall semester (ALS 2301 1 credit, S/U).

-Suggested majors and/or professional interests: IARD, Development Sociology, possibly Applied Economics and Management, interest in rural development and participatory research
+Suggested majors and/or professional interests: Open to all majors, though of particular interest to IARD, Development Sociology, possibly Applied Economics and Management, interest in rural development and participatory research

 Strengthening a systems approach to drought mitigation and livelihood development for small holder farmers in Matabeleland, Zimbabwe.
 The Diocese of Matabeleland’s Development Office is implementing a Drought Resiliency Program in Umguza District in partnership with Episcopal Relief & Development.
 The program’s strategy is focused on increasing resilience of vulnerable farmers in the face of cyclical drought and environmental degradation by strengthening community- based drought mitigation capacities and livelihood assets through an integrated food systems approach.
 The aim is to enable farmers to respond, absorb and bounce back from shocks with little long-term impact on their livelihoods.
 Students will be able to contribute to this work through action-based field research using best practices in testing, demonstrating and shared learning on the key areas of: a) community-based watershed management and natural resources management; b) value addition and marketing for emerging farming and horticulture groups; c) curriculum development for farmer training on horticulture management and marketing; d) strategies for youth inclusion in agriculture.
 At community level, the students will also work with Agriculture Extension Officers, Contact Farmers, Farming and Horticulture Group Members and Village Resiliency Committees.